-UNICEF sought input from stakeholders who are interested in or working in areas related to the fields of AI and children’s rights.
+The draft policy guidance (version 1.0) was released in September 2020.
+UNICEF subsequently sought input from stakeholders who are interested in or working in areas related to the fields of AI and children’s rights.
 This included AI developers and deployers, companies, government agencies, civil society, international organizations, academics and adult and child citizens.
 We invited stakeholders to express their views on the draft guidance and provide feedback and comments by October 16, 2020.
 (See privacy notice.)

 Click here to find out how they responded to the draft guidance.

+This input was analysed and incorporated into version 2.0.
 In order to ensure AI systems’ continued alignment with the rights and situations of children, this guidance should be seen as a starting contribution to child-centred AI.
-The next version, which will include input from this consultation, will be released in 2021.
+We hope that similar guides continue to be adapted and enriched over time with practical insights.

 In order for the policy guidance to address the many implementation complexities, it needs to be put to use by policymakers, public organizations and businesses for validation and local adaptation.
-We thus invite governments and the business sector to pilot this guidance in their field and openly share their findings about how it was used, and what worked and what did not, so that their real experiences can improve the document.
-In this spirit, UNICEF is working with a group of government and business “pilot partners” to develop case studies on how each will implement the guidance: Click here to find out more.
-Piloting organizations commit to adhering to these terms.
+We thus invited governments and the business sector to pilot the draft guidance in their field and openly share their findings about how it was used, and what worked and what did not, so that their real experiences can improve the document.
+In this spirit, UNICEF has worked with a group of government and business “pilot partners” to develop case studies on how each will implement the guidance: Read the cases.
+Piloting organizations adhered to these terms.